Ade1429/Ade2/README.md

                 </div>
                 <div class="md:w-2/3 text-lg leading-relaxed text-gray-700 text-center md:text-left">
                     <p class="mb-4">
                         Hello!
-I'm a dedicated and results-driven Senior Salesforce Administrator with extensive experience in optimizing business processes and maximizing the value of the Salesforce platform.
+I'm a dedicated and results-driven Salesforce Administrator with extensive experience in optimizing business processes and maximizing the value of the Salesforce platform.
 My passion lies in transforming complex requirements into scalable and efficient solutions.
                     </p>
                     <p>
                         I excel at leveraging Salesforce to enhance user productivity, maintain data integrity, ensure robust security, and deliver insightful analytics.
 I am committed to continuous learning and staying ahead of the curve with the latest Salesforce innovations to drive success for any organization.